What Is Upper Back Pain?

 - Future risk of arthritis

-Though rare, if your upper back pain is caused by a disc herniation, your pain doctor can perform a discectomy.
+If your upper back pain is caused by a disc herniation, your pain doctor can perform a discectomy.
 This is a minimally invasive treatment.
 It involves removing the bulging part of the intervertebral disc, or the entire disc itself.

 Discectomy is sometimes referred to as percutaneous disc decompression.
 It can provide significant pain relief for up to two years after the procedure.
 The risks associated with discectomy include infection, bleeding, and nerve damage.